pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/login.md

       You should see the following message printed out in your browser:
       ![Login Success](../images/auth0-login-success.png)

-1. Check who you are logged in:
+1. Check whose User you are logged in:

       ```shell
       $ pachctl auth whoami